fshokor/PBAllos/README.md

 To run the program, type in the terminal:

-To study the Wild type file and compute the :
+* To study the Wild type file and compute the :
 ```shell
 $ sh main.sh WT 0 850 200
 ```
 You can choose another strain/file by changing the first argument into the name of the chosen strain.
-Also you can change the parametres
+Also you can change the other parametres.

-In case you want to study all files together:
+* In case you want to study all files together:
 ```shell
 $ sh test/testall.sh
 ```